Technux/technuxbot/README.md

 ----------
 Either send a 'git format-patch' to support@technux.se or become a member of technux (see http://www.technux.se/Support/).

+Bug-tracking and ongoing features can be tracked at http://redmine.technux.se/

 Make sure that your patch is signed and follows pep8 style guide.